 Cost per serving (~8 servings) ~ $1.75

 I find this recipe truly demystifying.
 I thought Saag Paneer was an extremely complex process that could only be created in a commercial kitchen.
-So much so that not too long ago I purchased some frozen Saag Paneer only to be left extremely disappointed (safe to say I do not recommend…).
+So much so that not too long ago I purchased some frozen Saag Paneer from the grocery store only to be left extremely disappointed (safe to say I do not recommend…).
 But let’s break down the recipe: Sauté some onions-garlic-spices, add vegetables, and enjoy!
 Sounds surprisingly similar to plenty of other recipes out there.
 Moral of the story: You can do it!
-Try out this recipe for homemade Indian food, then follow your taste buds and create your own cuisine!
+Try out this recipe for homemade Saag Paneer, then follow your taste buds and create your own cuisine!

 As always, make informed food decisions.
 Know your ingredients, know your costs!